 It was a nasty storm.
 Truly nasty.
 Heavy lightning, brutal thunder.
 Rain so thick at times you couldn’t see the cars in front of you.
-Ten or fifteen miles an hour on the interstate, tops.
+Ten or fifteen miles per hour on the interstate, tops.

-And the thing was, they were mostly being scared out loud.
-Questioning our masculine decision to do this insane thing.
 Not that I blame them.
 But it was kind of a tense time there for about an hour.

 Out Of The Storm, Into The Jam

 When we finally made it through the storm and turned east, I-70 was crammed with cars full of people who’d evidently had the same brilliant idea we’d had.
-The rain had lessened, but there were wrecks, cops, tow trucks, and enough slow-moving vehicles to fill a medium sized lunar crater,
+The rain had lessened, but there were wrecks, cops, tow trucks, and enough slow-moving vehicles to fill a medium sized lunar crater.

 We moped along at about 20 mph for another hour, all the while noticing that 25 or so miles to the south was a lot of blue sky.
-South was away from the path of totality, but at least under a clear sky we might be able to see something.
+That was away from the path of totality, but at least under a clear sky we might be able to see something.